pulumi/docs/content/docs/reference/pkg/azure-nextgen/network/connectionmonitor.md

 import * as pulumi from "@pulumi/pulumi";
 import * as azure_nextgen from "@pulumi/azure-nextgen";

-const connectionMonitor = new azure_nextgen.network.latest.ConnectionMonitor("connectionMonitor", {
+const connectionMonitor = new azure_nextgen.network.ConnectionMonitor("connectionMonitor", {
     connectionMonitorName: "cm1",
     endpoints: [
         {